 - Prepare a portfolio of project work to bring along to your interview – many interviewers will ask you about it and it will be easier to talk about if you have it in front of you.
-Graduate bridge engineer Joshua McGregor told a previous edition of The Guardian UK 300: ‘I’d recommend taking your work because you will always be asked technical questions: if they’re on a project you’ve worked on, you are likely to know the answers!’
+Graduate bridge engineer Joshua McGregor told a previous edition of the UK 300: ‘I’d recommend taking your work because you will always be asked technical questions: if they’re on a project you’ve worked on, you are likely to know the answers!’

 When answering technical interview questions: